jon301/grunt-modernizr-builder/README.md

 *Note*: This plugin uses version 3 of Modernizr.

 *Note 2 (2015-02-06)*: The Modernizr team has recently updated their own grunt plugin, which supports Modernizr 3.
-So obvisouly, you should now prefer using the official [grunt-modernizr](https://github.com/modernizr/grunt-modernizr) plugin in your project.
+So obviously, you should now prefer using the official [grunt-modernizr](https://github.com/modernizr/grunt-modernizr) plugin in your project.

 ![Status](https://img.shields.io/badge/status-deprecated-red.svg)